Scroll Maps Blog OG Image

 Gif showing how to use Scroll Maps in FullStory

-A typical scroll map in FullStory
+A typical scroll map in Fullstory

 This type of a heatmap is useful in many different ways, including: